Welcome back to the Creature Court!

 Kathleen Jennings has won many Ditmar Awards, and has been nominated for the World Fantasy Award three times.
 Her recent works include illustrations for Kij Johnson's The River Bank (Small Beer Press), the 10th anniversary edition of Cassandra Clare's City of Bones, and the limited edition of Angela Slatter's The Tallow-Wife.
 Her work is extraordinary and distinctive, and will bring great charm and style to the new editions of the Creature Court books.

 Kathleen Jennings has also designed a beautiful Creature Court enamel pin for our backers, featuring Sentinel swords and Rhian's roses in a swooping, Art Deco style.
-Colour variants may be unlocked as stretch goals.
+Colour variants have been UNLOCKED with our first stretch goal, so backers can choose from black, green or teal.
+All reward levels above $99 will include 1 of each pin.

 A pack of 4 postcards will be printed featuring the new Creature Court covers.
 More designs may be added later to this as stretch goals.

-The Digital Bundle which is included in many levels features 7 of Tansy's other SFF novels and novellas: Musketeer Space, The Mocklore Omnibus, Ink Black Magic, Glass Slipper Scandal, Dance Princes Dance, Fake Geek Girl and Unmagical Boy Story.
-(More e-books may be added if stretch goals are unlocked) The Digital Bundle will be available in .mobi, .epub and .pdf versions.
+The Digital Bundle which is included in many levels features 9 of Tansy's other SFF novels and novellas: Musketeer Space, The Mocklore Omnibus, Ink Black Magic, Glass Slipper Scandal, Dance Princes Dance, Fake Geek Girl, Unmagical Boy Story, and the two BONUS STRETCH GOAL books.
+Cranky Ladies of History, and A Trifle Dead.
+The Digital Bundle will be available in .mobi, .epub and .pdf versions.

 Tansy, an experienced crafter and quilter as well as a writer, will hand-sew a number of special one-of-a-kind textile rewards including a limited run of crazy quilted book bags and bookmarks, not to mention the adorable "Velody" fabric mice you will have seen scampering around the social media of this campaign.